microsoft/vscode-cmake-tools/docs/cmake-project-view.md

 These settings mean that by default all settings will be hidden from the status bar, except for Build, Launch, and Debug actions.

-To revert to the prior experience and have all of your presets display in the status bar, set your `Cmake > Options: Status Bar Visibility` setting to `Visible`.
-This setting is overwritten by `CMake > Options: Advanced`, so if you had added to have some options hidden through this, these options will still remain hidden.
+To revert to the prior experience and have all of your presets display in the status bar, set your `Cmake > Options: Status Bar Visibility` setting to `visible`.
+This setting is overwritten by `Cmake > Options: Advanced`, so if you had added to have some options hidden through this, these options will still remain hidden.

 ![Screenshot of the VS Code Settings view, with the CMake > Status Bar Visibility options.
 You can set these to visible, hidden, compact, or icon](images/cmake-statusbar-setting.png)